 Schedule C Flipping Houses

 You will need to fill out a Schedule C for these estimated taxes.
-This form is also referred to as a 1040 Profit & Loss Form.
-For more information on how to fill this form out, check out our in-depth Schedule C guide that includes step by step instructions for filling out the form.
+This form is also referred to as a 1040 Profit and Loss Form.
+For more information on how to fill this form out, check out our in-depth Schedule C guide that includes step-by-step instructions for filling out the form.

 Keep Good Tax Records When Flipping Real Estate

 Because expenses are so important to reducing your taxable income and therefore the amount of tax you’ll owe, it’s vital to keep good track of every expense related to a flip.
 No matter how insignificant some expenses may seem, they all matter—and they all add up.

 Whether you try a do-it-yourself route and set up a spreadsheet for your records, use real estate investing software, or accounting or bookkeeping software, be sure to do something to keep an accurate accounting of your flips.
 Come tax time, it will matter because every dollar that’s not spent on an expense is subject to taxes.